arynyestos/CodeCryptoFaucetProject/README.md

 - Ethereum (Go Ethereum)
 - Express.js
 - React
+- WSL

 ## Installation
 The steps to follow in order to try out the faucet locally are the following:

 ### Local blockchain creation
 This first step will consist on running some docker commands, therefore, it is presumed that Docker is installed and running.
+Also, all commands were executed from WSL, so it is possible they fail if run directly on a Windows command line.
 - Open a terminal in a directory of you choice.
 - Create a password.txt file in the same directory and write the password that will be used to create the keystore file.
 - Run the following docker command to create a new Ethereum account: